snimu/torch-nested/README.md

 Easily manipulate `torch.Tensors` inside highly nested data-structures.

+You may want to consider using [torch.nested](https://pytorch.org/docs/stable/nested.html), but if you are working with nested `dicts`, `lists`, `tuples`, etc. of `torch.Tensors`, here is the package for you.

 A proper documentation is coming.
 Until then, a basic example is shown below, and you can look at the docstrings or tests of this package for more information.